Lied vom Hürnen Seyfrid: Metrical Form

 Hürnen Seyfrid is written in the so-called "Hildebrandston", named after its use in the Jüngeres Hildebrandslied that had an accompanying melody.
 The four line stanza consists of four "Langzeilen" or "long lines", each divided bya a caesura into hemistichs, each hemistich being three metrical feet long (having three stresses).
 Thus it is similar to the Nibelungenstrophe only simplified, since the scheme used by the Nibelungenlied adds an extra stress on the final (8th) hemistich.
-The long lines rhyme in couplets (aabb), with occasional rhymes occurring in the hemistiches (xx).
+The long lines rhyme in couplets (rhyme scheme AABB), with occasional rhymes occurring in the hemistiches (XX).
 In the printed versions of Hürnen Seyfrid, the hemistichs are printed as individual lines, producing an eight-line stanza.

 An example is the first stanza of the 1642 edition: